Mildred Gillars: Arrest, trial, and imprisonment

 The U.S. attorney general dispatched prosecutor Victor C. Woerheide to Berlin to find and arrest Gillars.
 He and Counterintelligence Corps special agent Hans Winzen only had one solid lead: Raymond Kurtz, a B-17 pilot shot down by the Germans, recalled that a woman who had visited his prison camp seeking interviews was the broadcaster who called herself "Midge at the Mike", and had used the alias Barbara Mome.
-Woerheide organized wanted posters with Gillars's picture to put up in Berlin, and the breakthrough came when he was informed that a woman calling herself "Barbara Mome" was selling her furniture at second-hand markets around the city.
-A shop owner whose stock contained a table belonging to Gillars was detained and under "intensive interrogation" revealed Gillars's address.
+Woerheide organized wanted posters with Gillars' picture to put up in Berlin, and the breakthrough came when he was informed that a woman calling herself "Barbara Mome" was selling her furniture at second-hand markets around the city.
+A shop owner whose stock contained a table belonging to Gillars was detained and under "intensive interrogation" revealed Gillars' address.
 When she was arrested on March 15, 1946, Gillars asked only to take with her a picture of Koischwitz.

 She was then held by the Counterintelligence Corps at Camp King, Oberursel, along with collaborators Herbert John Burgman and Donald S. Day, until she was conditionally released from custody on December 24, 1946; however, she declined to leave military detention.
 She was abruptly re-arrested on January 22, 1947, after being offered conditional release by the United States at the request of the Justice Department and was eventually flown to the United States on August 21, 1948, to await trial on charges of aiding the German war effort.

 Gillars was indicted on September 10, 1948, and charged with ten counts of treason, but only eight were used at her trial, which began on January 25, 1949.
 The prosecution relied on the large number of her programs recorded by the Federal Communications Commission, stationed in Silver Hill, Maryland, to show her participation in propaganda activities directed at the United States.
 It was also shown that Gillars had taken an oath of allegiance to Adolf Hitler.
-The defense stated that her broadcasts stated unpopular opinions, but did not amount to treasonable conduct.
+The defense argued that her broadcasts stated unpopular opinions but did not amount to treasonable conduct.
 They also argued that she was under the hypnotic influence of Koischwitz and therefore not fully responsible for her actions until after his death.
 On March 10, 1949, the jury convicted Gillars on just one count of treason, that of making the Vision of Invasion broadcast.
-She was stripped of her US citizenship, was sentenced to 10 to 30 years in prison and a $10,000 fine ($ today).
+Her US citizenship was revoked, and she was sentenced to 10 to 30 years in prison and required to pay a $10,000 fine ($ today).
 The judge spared Gillars from a harsher sentence since she had not participated in high-level Nazi propaganda policy conferences as was the case with Douglas Chandler and Robert Henry Best.
 In 1950, the U.S. Court of Appeals for the District of Columbia upheld the conviction.

 Gillars served her sentence at the Federal Reformatory for Women in Alderson, West Virginia.
 She became eligible for parole in 1959, but did not apply until 1961.
 She was released on June 10, 1961.